 EXPLORE WHISTLER ALPINE

-One of the many awesome things about Whistler is its versatile nature and the possibilities of enjoying its terrain in all seasons.
-Winter is, of course, all about the snow fun, but the Alpine in the summer has so much to offer that many locals actually prefer the summer over the winter!
+One of the many awesome things about Whistler is its versatile nature and the possibility of enjoying its terrain in all seasons.
+Winter is all about the snow fun, but the Alpine in the summer has so much to offer that many locals prefer the summer over the winter!
 The truth is, Whistler Alpine in the summer (May-Sep) is something to be truly excited about.

 On top of that, Peak 2 Peak Sightseeing offers amazing views of towering peaks, coastal rainforests, and ancient glaciers on this 4.4 km / 2.7 mile, 11-minute longs journey, spanning the distance of 3.024km / 1.88 miles between the Whistler and Blackcomb Mountains at 436m / 1,427f above the valley floor!